-If you experience issues with timer jobs failing to complete are receiving errors trying to run psconfig, clearing the configuration cache on the farm is a possible method for resolving the issue.
+If you experience issues with timer jobs failing to complete and receiving errors while trying to run psconfig, Clear configuration cache SharePoint on the farm is a possible method for resolving the issue.

 The config cache is where we cache configuration information (stored in the config database) on each server in the farm.